neuralmagic/sparseml/integrations/rwightman-timm/README.md

 ViT recipes are not yet available on SparseZoo, but are in progress.

-Using a local recipe and checkpoint, a pruning a model can be done by running the following command from within the root of this integration's folder
+Using a local recipe and checkpoint, pruning a model can be done by running the following command from within the root of this integration's folder
 ```bash
 python integrations/timm/train.py \
   /PATH/TO/DATASET/imagenet/ \